 Whole Body studies done with the purpose of imaging the entire surface of the skin with minimal views, that do not provide evidence of reproducibility, or that do not follow the breadth and scope of this Guideline are not supported by this Guideline.

 3.7 Dental-Oral studies typically employ color palettes of no less than ten colors and are typically formatted at 1°C per color.
-Many laboratories have found it beneficial to use palettes with greater than ten colors however the 1°C per color format should be retained.
+Many laboratories have found it beneficial to use palettes different than ten colors however when vasomotor mapping is desired the 1°C per color format should be retained.
 Organ specific and Systemic Health studies may alternatively employ color, grey scale or reverse grey scale palettes that are formatted for eight colors during study acquisition.
-Each palette type is still typically calibrated across a range of 10°C however.
+Unless a single specific region of interest is being studied each palette type is still typically calibrated across a range of 10°C however.
 Post-image processing may then be performed in varying palettes as deemed necessary by the interpreting thermologist.

 3.8 The patient’s physical and mental status is assessed and monitored during the examination, with modifications made to the procedure plan according to changes in the patient’s clinical status.
 Also, findings are analyzed throughout the course of the examination to assure that sufficient data is provided to the physician to direct patient management and render a diagnostic impression.

 3.9 Evaluate the patient’s physical and mental status prior to discharge.
 Additional discharge instructions may include recommendation to schedule follow up appointment with the attending physician, and to resume all medication or dental/medical treatment that may have been discontinued prior to the Dental/Systemic Health infrared study.